 Kidney Disease

-The NIDDK supports basic and clinical research on kidney development and disease, including the causes of kidney disease; the underlying mechanisms leading to progression of kidney disease; and the identification and testing of possible treatments to prevent development or halt progression of kidney disease.
+The NIDDK supports basic and clinical research on kidney development; the causes of kidney disease; improving kidney health equity and reducing kidney health disparities; the underlying mechanisms leading to progression of kidney disease; and the development and testing of possible treatments to prevent or slow progression of kidney disease.
 Also of interest are studies of inherited diseases such as polycystic kidney disease, congenital kidney disorders, and immune-related kidney diseases such as IgA nephropathy and hemolytic uremic syndrome.

 In addition, NIDDK has congressional authorization for the National Kidney and Urologic Diseases Information Clearinghouse, which provides services via the NIDDK Health Information Center.
 NIDDK responds to questions and provides health information about kidney disease to people with kidney disease and to their families, health professionals, and the public.